mrinals13/my_R_scripts/README.md

 Below are my scripts written in R

 1. ocr.R:
-	* Optical Character Recognition(OCR) is the recognition of printed and handwritten characters by the computer system ∗ Character recognition using Support Vector Machine.
+	* Optical Character Recognition(OCR) is the recognition of printed and handwritten characters by the computer system.
+	∗ Character recognition using Support Vector Machine.
 	Steps to run:
 		* Open the script with RStudio